hamza3256/Image-Processor/README.md

   - edge detection in the image
 - perform order statistic filtering

-Image processing algorithms to improve/alter the image contrast:
+Image processing algorithms to improve/alter the image contrast using:

 - histogram equalisation
 - thresholding